BIOS3010/Module-6-phylogeny/README.md

 The purpose of these exercises is to show you ways to construct phylogenetic trees based on **multiple sequence alignments (MSA)**.
 To construct the phylogenetic trees we will use http://www.phylogeny.fr/ , a simple online solution suitable for relatively small phylogenetic analyses.
 For more complex situations with several hundred taxa and/or genes it is common to use a computer cluster for the calculations since they can be computationally very demanding.

-For visualization we will use FigTree (http://tree.bio.ed.ac.uk/software/figtree/).
+For visualisationz we will use FigTree (http://tree.bio.ed.ac.uk/software/figtree/).
 Online visualization tools also exists but FigTree gives you some more flexibility.

 ### The pipeline